pkosiec/mongo-seeding/README.md

 Tools like this should be as flexible as possible.
 Some developers need just CLI tool, and some want to import data programmatically.
 Before writing Mongo Seeding, I needed a ready-to-use Docker image and found none.
 Dockerizing an application is easy, but it takes time.

 That's why Mongo Seeding consists of:
-- [JavaScript library](./core) - it can be installed straight from NPM and used in any JavaScript/TypeScript project,
+- [TypeScript/JavaScript library](./core) - it can be installed straight from NPM and used in any JavaScript/TypeScript project,
 - [Command line interface (CLI)](./cli) - it can be installed globally and used from command line in any location,
 - [Docker image](./docker-image) - it is good for containerized applications.